vishnuajithg/voting-app-reactjs/README.md

 ## ✨ Features

+- **🔐 User Authentication and Authorization**: Secure login for officials, candidates, and voters.
+- **📝 User Registration**: Registration forms for both candidates and voters.
+- **🗳️ Candidate Management**: Approval and rejection of candidate applications by officials.
+- **✅ Voter Management**: Approval and rejection of voter registrations by officials.
+- **🎯 Vote Casting**: Interface for voters to cast their votes during an active election.
+- **⚙️ Election Control**: Features for officials to create, start, and stop elections.
+- **📊 Result Viewing**: Tabs for candidates, voters, and officials to view election results.

 - **Candidate Registration**: Register with details such as name, student ID, DOB, and email.
 - **Voter Registration**: Register and await approval from officials to participate in elections.
 - **Election Participation**: Approved voters can view candidates and cast their votes.